How to use educational games in the classroom

 Educational games in the classroom can transform traditional lesson plans into an engaging learning experience.
 In a classroom, games might be typically used during independent work time, during indoor recess, and even to review for the next day’s test.
 However, they’re not often thought of as purposefully instructional activities.
 Using educational games for learning is a great way to start small when bringing technology into the classroom to keep students engaged while also interacting with their peers.

 When teachers bring gamification into the classroom, they provide students with the opportunity to practice these life skills as well as to see them in action from their peers.
-Whether students are narrowing down answer choices on a question, using logic to select the correct answer, or practicing decision making opportunities, they’re working on those 21st century skills.
+Whether students are narrowing down answer choices on a question, using logic to select the correct answer, or practicing decision-making opportunities, they’re working on those 21st-century skills.

 In Nearpod’s Time to Climb, students compete to see who gets to the top of a mountain first by answering a series of questions both correctly and quickly to increase their own points to become one of the top three winners of the game.

 2. Create engaging learning experiences